Key Takeaways

 5. Support your family’s legacy

-For homeowners exploring long-term options, a reverse mortgage may offer another way to access equity.
-This type of loan may help you maintain financial flexibility later in life without selling or taking on additional monthly payments.
+For homeowners exploring long-term options, a reverse mortgage may offer another way to access home equity.
+This type of loan may help you maintain financial flexibility later in life without selling or taking on additional monthly mortgage payments.

 The borrower must meet all loan obligations, including living in the property as the principal residence and paying property charges, including property taxes, fees, and hazard insurance.
 The borrower must maintain the home.
 If the homeowner does not meet these loan obligations, then the loan will need to be repaid.